 I am a qualified therapist and a registered member of the BACP as well as being a holistic nutritionist and yoga teacher based in SE London.
-I prefer to work in an integrative and flexible way, working with you to find emotional balance in your life.
+I prefer to work in an integrative and flexible way as I don't believe in a one size fits all approach to therapy, you're an individual and so the way that we work together will be equally individual.
+Essentially this means that I will work with you to explore your problems and find emotional balance in your life.

 I believe that even if you are feeling the lowest you have ever felt things can get better and that you are absolutely able to make changes in your life.
-Among other things, I have experience working with anxiety, depression, low self-esteem, body image issues, self harm, stress and a range of other problems over a range of age groups.
+Among other things, I have experience working with anxiety, depression, low self-esteem, body image issues, eating disorders, family issues, stress, self harm, stress and a range of other problems over a range of age groups.

 Training, qualifications & experience